BiTheDev/Project_management/index.md

 #### University of Washington Humanistic GIS Lab (Seattle, WA)
 ##### Title: Part-time Geo-BlockChain Project Developer (July, 2020 - Present)
-* Program an application that encourage users to donate Crptocurrency to financially vulnerable geographic regions that hold a fundraising event and support the community.
+* Building an application that encourages users to donate cryptocurrency to financially vulnerable geographic regions by hold fundraising events to support the community.
 * Currently under heavy development with Vue.js, web3.js, MapBox, and MySQL database.
-* Volunteered to join the project to learn new skill with lab mates and instructed by lab professor.

 #### Eightcig LLC (Las Vegas, NV)
 ##### Title: Web Development / Data Analyst Intern (July, 2019 - August, 2019)
-* Learned E-Commerce platform structure and analyzed company customer overall status
+* Learned E-Commerce and used Shopify’s platform to construct a website to cooperate with co-workers.
-* Analyzed 300,000+ customer online order status, margin, order behaviors and thousands of product inventory status with R, Rstudio and excel
+* Analyzed 300,000+ order statuses, margins, order behaviors and thousands of product inventory statuses with R, Rstudio and Excel.

 <h2 align='center'>Project Experience</h2>